EarthScope/slinktool/doc/slinktool.md

 <b>-o </b><u>dumpfile</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED records) received will be appended to this file.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED records) received will be appended to this file.
 The file is created if it does not exist.
 A special mode for this option is to send all received packets to standard output when the dumpfile is specified as '-'.
 In this case all output besides these records will be redirected to standard error.</p>

 <b>-A </b><u>format</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED records) received will be appended to a directory/file structure defined by <b>format</b>.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED records) received will be appended to a directory/file structure defined by <b>format</b>.
 All directories implied in the <b>format</b> string will be created if necessary.
 See the section <u>Archiving data</u>.</p>

 <b>-SDS </b><u>SDSdir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED records) received will be saved into a Simple Data Structure (SDS) dir/file structure starting at the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED records) received will be saved into a Simple Data Structure (SDS) dir/file structure starting at the specified directory.
 This directory and all subdirectories will be created if necessary.
 This option is esentially a preset version of '-A' option.
 The SDS dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 SDSdir/YEAR/NET/STA/CHAN.TYPE/NET.STA.LOC.CHAN.TYPE.YEAR.DAY
 </pre>

 <b>-BUD </b><u>BUDdir</u>

-<p style="padding-left: 30px;">If specified, all waveform data packets (Mini-SEED data records) received will be saved into a Buffer of Uniform Data (BUD) dir/file structure starting at the specified directory.
+<p style="padding-left: 30px;">If specified, all waveform data packets (miniSEED data records) received will be saved into a Buffer of Uniform Data (BUD) dir/file structure starting at the specified directory.
 This directory and all subdirectories will be created if necessary.
 This option is esentially a preset version of '-A' option.
 The BUD dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 BUDdir/NET/STA/STA.NET.LOC.CHAN.YEAR.DAY
 </pre>